Native Plants of Summer

 |Meets:||Th from 9:30 AM to 11:30 AM, 6 sessions|

 |Location:||Main House Lecture Room 2|

 Meets for 6 sessions.
-Optional exam date is Thursday, July 28.
-This class qualifies for the following professional credits: 12 APLD, 6 DNLA, ISA, 4 NOFA, and 2 PLNA.
+(No class on July 2).
+An optional exam is offered on July 30.
+This class qualifies for the following professional credits: 9 APLD, 1 DNLA, ISA, 4 NOFA, 12 PLANET.
 Twelve professional development hours (PDH) have been approved for this class through LA CES.
-This class meets LA CES standards for HSW subject matter.

 Sorry, this course is inactive.
 Please contact our office to see if it will be reinstated, or if alternative classes are available.